The Evolution of Travelling Waves in a KPP Reaction-Diffusion Model with Cut-off Reaction Rate. I. Permanent Form Travelling Waves: Numerical Example

-Figure \ffref{speed}(a) examines the behaviour of the speed $v^*(u_c)$ and compares it to the asymptotic predictions obtained as $u_c\to 0^+$ and $u_c\to 1^-$.
-It shows that $v^*(u_c)$ is a continuous, monotone decreasing function of $u_c$, in agreement with the general theory of section 3.
-Plots of the asymptotic predictions of $v^*(u_c)$ as $u_c\to 0^+$ and as $u_c\to 1^-$ (as derived from \eeref{speed_small_cutoff} and \eeref{speed_large_cutoff}, respectively) are also depicted, where the two-term asymptotic prediction of $v^*(u_c)$ as $u_c\to 0^+$ corresponds to the prediction that Brunet and Derrida \cite{BrunetDerrida1997} first obtained.
-The three-term asymptotic prediction \eeref{speed_small_cutoff} obtained for $u_c\to 0^+$ relies on on the global constants $A_\infty$ and $B_\infty$ associated with the leading edge behaviour of $U_m(\bar{y})$ (see \eeref{KPPextremes}).
-We determine the values of $A_\infty$ and $B_\infty$ by performing a least-squares polynomial fit to the computed $U_m(\bar{y}) e^{\bar{y}}$ for $\bar{y}\gtrsim 10$ from where we obtain to a very good approximation the linear polynomial fit with \beq A_\infty\approx 3.5\quad\text{and}\quad B_\infty\approx-11.3. \eeq It is clear that the two-term asymptotic prediction of $v^*(u_c)$ as $u_c\to 1^-$ accurately captures the speed $v^*(u_c)$ for a wide range of values given by $0.4\lesssim u_c<1$ (when $u_c=0.4$, $\delta=1-u_c=0.6$ associated with expansions \eeref{expansions_largeuc} is no longer small).
-Figure \ffref{speed}(b) focusses on the speed obtained for smaller values of $u_c$.
-It shows that the logarithmic correction included in our three-term asymptotic solution \eeref{speed_small_cutoff} is an improvement over Brunet and Derrida's solution for $u_c\lesssim 10^{-7}$.
-However, the higher-order logarithmic corrections that it neglects are significant for larger values of $u_c$.
+Figure \ffref{speed} examines the behaviour of the speed $v^*(u_c)$ and compares it to the various asymptotic expansions obtained as $u_c\to 0^+$ and $u_c\to 1^-$ (as derived from \eeref{speed_small_cutoffb} and \eeref{speed_large_cutoff}, respectively).
+The asymptotic expansion \eeref{speed_small_cutoffb} obtained for $u_c\to 0^+$ relies on on the global constants $A_\infty$ and $B_\infty$ associated with the leading edge behaviour of $U_m(\bar{y})$ (see \eeref{KPPextremes}).
+We determine the values of $A_\infty$ and $B_\infty$ by performing a least-squares polynomial fit to the computed $U_m(\bar{y}) e^{\bar{y}}$ for $\bar{y}\gtrsim 10$ from where we obtain to a very good approximation the linear polynomial fit with \beq A_\infty\approx 3.5\quad\text{and}\quad B_\infty\approx-11.2. \eeq Figure \ffref{speed}(a) demonstrates that the two-term asymptotic expansion of $v^*(u_c)$ as $u_c\to 1^-$ accurately captures the speed $v^*(u_c)$ for a wide range of values given by $0.4\lesssim u_c<1$ (when $u_c=0.4$, $\delta=1-u_c=0.6$ associated with expansions \eeref{expansions_largeuc} is no longer small).
+Figure \ffref{speed}(b) focusses on the behaviour of the speed obtained for smaller values of $u_c$.
+It shows that the curve representing the two-term expansion based on retaining two terms in \eeref{speed_small_cutoffb} and corresponding to the asymptotics that \cite{BrunetDerrida1997} first obtained crosses the numerically computed curve representing $v^*(u_c)$ at $u_c\approx 10^{-4}$ and has a monotonic approach to this curve for smaller values of $u_c$.
+We therefore anticipate that this two-term expansion only becomes genuinely asymptotic for values of $u_c\ll 10^{-4}$.
+This implies that any comparison of the three-term and four-term expansions based on retaining three and four terms in \eeref{speed_small_cutoffb}, respectively, should only be considered for $u_c\ll 10^{-4}$.
+With this in mind, the logarithmic corrections included in our three-term and four-term expansions are an improvement over the two-term expansion for $u_c\ll 10^{-4}$ and a reasonable approximation to $v^*(u_c)$ with acceptable accuracy, less than $10$ percentage error, for $u_c\lesssim 8\times 10^{-3}$ and for $u_c\lesssim 4\times 10^{-3}$, respectively.
+However, the higher-order logarithmic corrections that they neglect are significant for larger values of $u_c$.